openmanuscript/openmanuscript/tools/README.md

 this is not the case, an explicit path must set on the command line.
 See examples below.

-## oms2docx

-This script creates a `.docx` file from an `openmanuscript` database.
-It is currently under development, and does not support all features.
-This is built on top of `python-dox` and an adapted snippet of html tree parsing code shared in the comments of that project.

 ### Known issues